Bullers of Buchan

 The name Bullers of Buchan refers both to a collapsed sea cave and to the adjacent village, situated about 6 mi south of Peterhead in Buchan, Aberdeenshire, Scotland.

-The Bullers of Buchan Stone: Stone lifting enthusiasts can now enjoy the choice of lifting a 110kg or 58.6kg stone near the Bullers of Buchan.

 Cave

 The collapsed sea cave forms an almost circular chasm (the "pot") some 30 m deep, where the sea rushes in through a natural archway.

 Village

 The small hamlet of cottages here is also known by the same name, and was historically a fishing village launching small boats from the bay below (the slipway may still be seen at low tide).

 Cliffs

 The cliffs at the Bullers provide a nesting site in spring for colonies of seabirds, including kittiwakes, puffins, fulmars, shags, razorbills and guillemots along with herring gulls and great black-backed gulls.
 Eider ducks may also be seen here, and gannets are frequently seen passing en route to their colonies north at Troup Head and south at the Bass Rock.
 Grey seals may be seen in the bay, and dolphins are often seen passing by offshore.